Written by Editorial Team

 Ovulation is one of the important phases that lays the foundation for pregnancy.
 The release of the egg which then meets the sperm resulting in a blastocyst and implanting itself into the uterus results in a successful pregnancy.
 Timing the intercourse right is important to allow the right window for the egg and sperm to meet.
 In this article, we discuss all about the ovulation chart and how you can use this to calculate your fertile window.

-Ovulation chart or ovulation calculator as it is most commonly referred to as is not as complicated as it sounds.
+Ovulation calendar chart or ovulation calculator as it is mostly referred to is not as complicated as it sounds.
 If you are planning to conceive, you first need to know the days in the month when you are most fertile.
-That way you will know when is the best time to go for an intercourse so that the chances of conceiving are very high.
+That way you will know when the best time is to go for an intercourse so that the chances of conceiving are very high.

 Most women ovulate approximately 2 weeks before the first day of their menstrual cycle.
 Therefore for maximum accuracy, you need to know the first day of your last period and how long your cycle is.
 Based on that you can calculate your ovulation dates that gives you an idea of the entire fertility window.
 This means you are fertile on the days leading up to your ovulation and these are the best days to go in for an intercourse if you are planning for pregnancy.
 Besides calculating the dates for ovulation, there are other physical signs that you can look out for to know when you are actually ovulating.

 [Read : Ovulation: Top 5 Signs That Tell You When You Are Ovulating]